avinayak/avinayak.github.io/_drafts/2020-09-24-dweet-review-1.md

 ---
 <iframe width=500 height=570 frameBorder="0" src="https://www.dwitter.net/e/3078" allowFullScreen="true"></iframe>

+Hello!
-So, I'm back writing this blog.
-This time I decided to review/analyze some really cool dweets.
-For those who do not know, a dweet is a js script 140 characters or less designed to run for https://www.dwitter.net/.
+I've decided to review/analyze some really cool dweets in this new series of posts.
+For those who do not know, a dweet is a short js program of 140 characters or less designed to run in [dwitter](https://www.dwitter.net/).